Algebraic Theory of Quantum Synchronization and Limit Cycles under Dissipation: Definitions and Methods

 \subsection{Definitions of Quantum Synchronization}

-To recap our discussion from above, for two systems to be identically synchronized we require that their matching motion be non-stationary and long-lasting.
-For an extended quantum system we will interpret the `motion' via the behaviour of some local observable, $O_j$, which is measured in the same basis on every site.
+To recap our discussion above, for two systems to be identically synchronized, we require that their matching motion be non-stationary and long-lasting.
+For an extended quantum system, we will interpret the `motion' via the behaviour of some local observable, $O_j$, which is measured in the same basis on every site.
 Note that we will use subscripts to denote the subspaces/sites on which the operator acts non-trivially i.e. $O_j=\one_{1\ldots j-1} \otimes O_j \otimes \one_{j+1\ldots N}$ with $N$ being the number of subsystems/sites.
-We will also consider only the strictest notion of identically synchronized signals whereby after synchronization has occurred the two synchronized signals, $\ave{O_j(t)} \ \& \ \ave{O_k(t)}$, are identical and do not differ by any overall phase, scale factor, or constant.
-The results we present can be suitably adapted to consider these alternative cases, in particular phase synchronization, but these technical discussions do not provide any additional insight or understanding so have been omitted.
+We will also consider only the strictest notion of identically synchronized signals whereby after synchronization has occurred, the two synchronized signals, $\ave{O_j(t)} \ \& \ \ave{O_k(t)}$, are identical and do not differ by any overall phase, scale factor, or constant.
+This is stricter that the definition provided by considering the Pearson indicator from Eq. (\ref{eq:pearson}).
+The results we present can be suitably adapted to consider these alternative cases, in particular phase synchronization.
+We will indicate in Sec. \ref{sec:weakerdefi} how alternate considerations can be made, but as the technical discussions do not provide any additional insight or understanding, {we will work largely with these very strict definitions given below.

-In line with previous works, we consider stable and metastable synchronization to be where the signals remain synchronized and non-stationary for infinitely-long, or finitely-long time periods, respectively.
-In the case of metastable synchronization, we require that there exists some perturbative parameter within the system which controls the lifetime of the synchronized behaviour.
-Finally we must allow some initial transient time period during which the process of synchronization can take place.
+In line with previous works, we consider stable and metastable synchronization to be where the signals remain synchronized and non-stationary for infinitely long or finitely long times, respectively.
+In the case of metastable synchronization, we require some perturbative parameter within the system that controls the lifetime of the synchronized behaviour.
+Finally, we must allow some initial transient time period during which the process of synchronization can take place.
 These considerations lead naturally to the following definitions.

-Note that, as is common-place in physics, equality in these definitions is understood as equality up to terms which are exponentially small in time and for brevity we do not continuously write ``$+ \sO(e^{-\gamma t})$''.
+Note that equality in these definitions, and in the remainder of this work, is understood as equality up to terms which are exponentially small in time and for brevity, we do not continuously write ``$+ \sO(e^{-\gamma t})$''.
+These terms will always be present for finite-dimensional systems but are negligible on the longer time-scales we will be concerned with.

 \begin{defi}[Stably synchronized] We say that the subsystems $j$ and $k$ are \emph{stably synchronized} in the observable $O$ if for some initial state and after some transient time period $\tau$ we have $\ave{O_j(t)} = \ave{O_k(t)}$ for all $t \ge \tau$.
 Further we require that $\ave{O_j(t)}$ does not become constant, i.e $\partial_t \ave{O_j(t)} \not\equiv 0$. \end{defi}